My articles

 This searches specified directory trees for duplicate files.
 When duplicates are found, it will remove the duplicate, and replace it with a hard link to the original file.
 This is a great way to say significant storage space.

-View source
+View readme View source Download

 This generates a file in each directory of the specified directory tree which has a md5sum for each file in the three.
 When re-run, it reads the md5sum file and compares the md5sum with each file's current md5sum.
 It reports any differences, which can be caused by renaming files, adding files, removing files, or if a file gets corrupted.
 I use it on an entire disk partition to notify me if any files get corrupted.
 Some special, system directories are skipped.

-The program is written in python, should work anywhere there is a python
+The program is generally run from a command line.
+It reports changes on the command line, and the output can be redirected.
+The program is written in python, should work anywhere there is a python interpreter.

-View readme
+View readme View source Download

 The Hexbright flashlight started off as a kickstarted project and is billed as an open source flashlight.
 I decided to fund the project for one 'hexbright flex' flashlight.
 The project was funded Jul 18 2011.
 It was supposed to ship flashlights October 2011.
 That didn't happen.
 On April 15 2012 I decided I was tired of waiting and I 'sold' my reservation to someone else with the blessing of Christian Carlberg, the leader of the project.
 I sent Christian the contact info of the 'buyer'.
 On January 18 2013, I got a flashlight.
 I was a bit confused, as I had sold my reservation.
 Three months later on, I got an email from the person I sold the reservation saying "Christian Just told me that the hexbright I bought from you is between me and you.
 Did you receive a Hexbright?".
 I thought it odd that Christian decided that his mistake was now my responsibility.
 Later I got an email from Christian saying "I believe you agreed to sell this to xxx.
 Can you please send him his light or return his money back to him?"
 I thought that a very confusing way of dealing with his mistake...